-The combine analysis of the processes $ZZ$ and $Z\gamma$ is expected to change the best choice of beam polarizations and limits accordingly.
-For the average likelihood for these two processes the volume, in which one should average, will change to $V_{\vec{f}/\vec{h}} \to V_{\vec{F}}$, where $\vec{F}=\{\vec{f},\vec{h}\}$ and observables from both the processes should be added to likelihood defined in Eq.~\ref{eq:likelihood_zz}.
-The combined averaged likelihood showing dependence on beam polarizations for the two processes considered here is shown in Fig.~\ref{fig:x2_all_ObsZZZA_Int}.
-The dot on the middle of the plot is for unpolarized case and asterisk mark at $P_{best}=(+0.12,-0.12)$ is the combined best choice of beam polarizations.
+The combined analysis of the processes $ZZ$ and $Z\gamma$ is expected to change the best-choice of beam polarizations and limits accordingly.
+For the average likelihood for these two processes the volume, in which one should average, will change to $V_{\vec{f}/\vec{h}} \to V_{\vec{F}}$, where $\vec{F}=\{\vec{f},\vec{h}\}$ and observables from both processes should be added to the likelihood defined in Eq.~\ref{eq:likelihood_zz}.
+The combined averaged likelihood showing dependence on the beam polarizations for the two processes considered here is shown in Fig.~\ref{fig:x2_all_ObsZZZA_Int}.
+The dot on the middle of the plot is for the unpolarized case and asterisk mark at $P_{best}=(+0.12,-0.12)$ is the combined best-choice of beam polarizations.
 Other points are due to $P_{ZZ}$ and $P_{Z\gamma}$.
-The combined best choice point sits in between $P_{ZZ}$ and $P_{Z\gamma}$.
-The limits, presented in Table.~\ref{tab:coupling_limit_mcmc_ZZ} and ~\ref{tab:coupling_limit_mcmc_ZA}, at the combined best choice of beam polarizations are slightly weaker than the limit at the best choice points but comparable in both the process as expected.
-Thus the combined best choice can be a good benchmark beam polarizations for the process $ZZ$ and $Z\gamma$ to study at ILC.
+The combined best-choice point sits in between $P_{ZZ}$ and $P_{Z\gamma}$.
+The limits, presented in Table~\ref{tab:coupling_limit_mcmc_ZZ} and~\ref{tab:coupling_limit_mcmc_ZA}, at the combined best-choice of the beam polarizations are slightly weaker than the limit at the best-choice points but comparable in both processes as expected.
+Thus the combined best-choice can be a good benchmark beam polarizations for the process $ZZ$ and $Z\gamma$ to study at ILC.